-Q-5 I do not live within the boundaries of the school division but I do own property there.
+Q. I do not live within the boundaries of the school division but I do own property there.
 Can I vote in the school board election?

-No. Only current residents who meet the eligibility criteria (see page 1) can vote in the school board elections.
-Local Government Election Act -23(1)(c)(ii)
+A. No. Only current residents who meet the eligibility criteria outlined in this document can vote in the school board elections.
+Local Government Election Act, 2015 - 36(1)(d)(ii)

-Q-6 Can an elector vote for the conseil scolaire fransaskois (Conseil des écoles fransaskoises) as well as the public or separate school board?
+Q. Can an elector vote for the conseil scolaire fransaskois (Conseil des écoles fransaskoises) as well as the public or separate school board?

-Yes.
-A minority language adult who qualifies as a "voter" and who votes for the conseil scolaire can also qualify as an "elector" and vote for the public or separate board of education.
+A. Yes.
+A minority language adult who qualifies as a "voter" under The Education Act, 1995 and who votes for the conseil scolaire can also qualify as an "elector" and vote for the public or separate board of education.
 To register as a "voter" for the conseil scolaire elections the individual must be a minority language adult, reside in Saskatchewan, and have a child enrolled in a fransaskois school, home-based education program registered with the conseil or whose child is receiving minority language instruction and who is assigned to a francophone education area.
-The Education Act, 1995 - 2(Voter)
+The Education Act, 1995 - section 2 ("Voter")

-Q-7 I am a member of the Ukrainian Catholic faith.
+Q. I am a member of the Ukrainian Catholic faith.
 Can I vote in the Roman Catholic separate school board election?

-Yes.
+A. Yes.
 As a Ukrainian Catholic you recognize the Pope in Rome as the leader of your church and as such are considered to be a member of the minority Catholic faith thereby becoming an "elector" for the Roman Catholic separate school board.

-Q-8 There is a Roman Catholic school division and a public school division where I reside.
+Q. There is a Roman Catholic school division and a public school division where I reside.
 I am a member of the Ukrainian Catholic faith.
 Can I vote in the public school board elections?

-Yes.
+A. Yes.
 However, you can only register to vote for one school board.
-Local Government Election Act - 23(2)
+Local Government Election Act, 2015 - 36(3)

-O-9 Where do I vote?
+Q. Where do I vote?

-You may call your school division's returning officer to find out where your specific polling place is located.
+A. You may call your school division's returning officer to find out where your specific polling place is located.

-O-10 How do I register to vote?
+Q. How do I register to vote?

-You can register to vote at your polling place on election day.
+A. You can register to vote at your polling place on Election Day.